 ‘H’ Force consisted of six groups/parties within ‘H’ Force from H1 to H6 Officers Party.
 Two of these groups included 32 men from 2/4th – H3 and H6 Officer’s Party – 7 men died from illness, including Nobby Hall and Doug Hall.
 It appears the two men decided to remain together and were selected with ‘H’ Force.
 Several men who returned to Singapore had been seriously ill.
 Gleeson had his leg amputated.

-Gleeson’s name is included with those left at Kanchanaburi Hospital Camps (1 or 2) with other sick between 8 December 1943 to 24 April 1944 then returned to Singapore 29 April 1944.
+Gleeson’s name is included with those left at Kanchanaburi Hospital Camps (1 or 2) with other sick between 8 December 1943 to 24 April 1944 then returned to Singapore 29 April 1944 – several months after the main group returned.

 ‘H’ Force HQ was at Tampie and the work Force were in camps along a 20 km stretch of railway line between Tonchan and Hintok.